ReaperOAK/KCAdashboard/README-draw-offers.md

 ## Game Rules Compliance

-- Follows standard chess draw offer rules
+- Follows standard chess draw offer rules with additional restrictions
+- **5-move rule**: Players must wait 5 moves between draw offers
+- **Maximum 5 offers**: Each player can offer a draw maximum 5 times per game
 - Only one pending offer per game per player
-- Offers can be made at any time during active games
+- Offers can be made at any time during active games (subject to move restrictions)
 - Automatic acceptance when both players have offered draws
 - Proper result recording (1/2-1/2) for rating calculations